North American Soccer League: Heritage

 After the United States' early elimination in 1982 World Cup qualifying, American manager Walt Chyzowych stated the NASL had failed to offer much of a foundation for his team, since the league had largely failed to develop American players.
 Canada fared better, coming a win short of qualification for the 1982 World Cup with a squad exclusively made up of NASL players.

 Although the NASL ultimately failed, it did introduce soccer to the North American sports scene on a large scale for the first time, and was a major contributing factor in soccer becoming one of the most popular sports among American youth.
 On July 4, 1988, FIFA awarded the hosting of the 1994 World Cup to the United States.
 NASL has also provided lessons for its successor Major League Soccer, which has taken precautions against such problems, particularly a philosophy of financial restraint (mainstream American sports, by the time of MLS' startup in 1996, had adopted financial restraint rules, which MLS adopted).
 American college and high school soccer still use some NASL-style rules (with shortened halves, although the time does stop for certain reasons).
+The hockey-style penalty shootout is used in the Kings League, a seven-a-side indoor variation of soccer founded by ex-FC Barcelona player Gerard Piqué.

 18 of the 22 players on the Canadian squad at the 1986 World Cup were former NASL players.
 The United States did not have any former NASL players on their squad at the 1990 World Cup but had three on the 1994 team (Fernando Clavijo, Hugo Pérez and Roy Wegerle) and one on the 1998 team (Wegerle).

 Several NASL team names have been reused by teams in later soccer leagues.
 Currently the Portland Timbers, San Jose Earthquakes, Seattle Sounders FC, and Vancouver Whitecaps FC are all successor teams in Major League Soccer.
-Four other well known names (New York Cosmos, Tampa Bay Rowdies, Fort Lauderdale Strikers, and Tulsa Roughnecks) have resurfaced in the new NASL and the USL, which are both Division II leagues.
+Four other well known names (New York Cosmos, Tampa Bay Rowdies, Fort Lauderdale Strikers, and Tulsa Roughnecks) have resurfaced in the new NASL (which eventually folded) and the USL (now the USL Championship), both Division II leagues.
 Two of the oldest derbies in North American professional soccer (Cascadia Cup and Fort Lauderdale–Tampa Bay) began in the NASL of the 1970s, and continue today via successor clubs.